 If you work hard enough for long enough, there is nothing to stop you succeeding.

 If you don't get published, bad luck is the thing you blame it on.

 Sure, you need to be persistent.
-The first literary agent who reads your manuscript might not recognize it for the great piece of writing it is, so you'll need to be willing to approach lots of them.
-You might also need to be willing to scrap the first novel and write a second, better one.
+You might even need to be willing to scrap the first novel and write a second, better one.

 But cream always rises to the top in the end.